Average Rent Prices in Arlington

 How does Arlington compare to other south cities?

-Among southern cities in our database, Arlington ranks as one of the more affordable options for rent prices.
+Among southern cities in our database, Arlington ranks near the middle for rent prices.
 Nearby alternatives include Fort Worth and Dallas.
 Use our comparison tool to see exact category-by-category differences.